• About

 • You find an angle you like and decide to shoot.

-• However, as you look to the screen, the frame is too dark.
+• However, as you look at the screen, the frame is too dark.

 • Which makes you pedal up with the ISO so the frame is brighter.